 where c1 = 3;

-The PROJECT_PRUNE hint optimizes query execution by effectively reducing the amount of data processed, especially in large datasets with complex queries.
-It prunes unnecessary columns to reduce the output of a query block (QB).
-This query rewriting technique, known as project pruning, helps improve query efficiency, particularly for inner query blocks.
-The NO_PROJECT_PRUNE hint is the opposite of this hint.
+The PROJECT_PRUNE hint optimizes the query execution process by effectively reducing the amount of data processed, especially in large datasets and complex queries.
+It prunes unnecessary columns to reduce the output of query blocks (Query Blocks).
+This query rewriting technique, known as Project Pruning, improves query efficiency, particularly when processing inner query blocks.
+Its reverse operation is the NO_PROJECT_PRUNE hint.

 Syntax